 Recommended resorts for kids

-In terms of set-up, the One & Only resorts – Kanuhura and Reethi Rah – are in a league of their own because a founding principle of the company is to cater for the children of guests.
+In terms of set-up, Kanuhura and One & Only Reethi Rah – are probably still out in front because a founding principle is to cater for the children of guests.
 They both have two clubs, one for smaller children and one for teenagers.
 Both are excellently resourced and staffed.
+Yet now almost every new resort is building facilities for children.
+Niyama also has two clubs and a plethora of activities, sedate or otherwise, for all ages.

 More economically, Bandos has a children’s club in the middle of the island, has more children around than most resorts and is just a few minutes boat ride from the airport.

 Another rule is, if the resort caters for Italians it generally looks after children well.
-So add Dhiggiri, Alimatha, Madoogali, Halaveli, Rannalhi, Bolifushi, Maayafushi, Moofushi and Palm Beach to your list.
+So add Athuruga, Thudufushi, Alimatha, Madoogali, Rannalhi, Maayafushi, and Palm Beach to your list.